1986webdeveloper/ecommerce/README.md

 $ CREATE DATABASE import_export
 ```

+7. Change username and password for database in .env file according to your postgres configuration.
+e.g  If your postgres username is 'ABC' and password is 'XYZ', then update .env as
+      DB_USER=ABC
+      DB_PASSWORD=XYZ

-7. After creating database apply migrations using below command
+8. After creating database apply migrations using below command

 ```shell script
 (venv)$ python manage.py migrate
 ```

-8. Run project on server using below command:
+9. Run project on server using below command:
 ```shell script
 (venv)$ python manage.py runserver
 ```